 FAQs About Remote Work Reimbursement to Employees

-Do employers need to have an expense reimbursement policy?
+Are employers required to have an expense reimbursement policy?

-Will offering remote work stipend help in attracting employees?
+Will offering a remote work stipend help in attracting employees?

 Maybe.
 Offering a stipend can be an attractive benefit to prospective employees, especially when they are weighing their options and comparing benefits packages.
-Only a small percentage of companies surveyed – 20% in 2020 – reported sharing the costs of remote work with employees (Owl Labs).
-If you’d like to set yourself apart from the competition, it may be a good idea.
+SHRM found that 62% of organizations they polled for their 2022 Employee Benefits Survey said they offer employees a stipend or reimbursement for work equipment.
+If you’d like to set yourself apart from the competition, it may be a good idea to be one of those companies.

 In what ways can employers fulfill obligations to reimburse expenses?

 Employers have several options for reimbursing remote work expenses.
-Expense reports can be reimbursed through a separate check, deposit or sent through payroll using expense management software.
-But, employers should be sure to consider tax implications when considering the best route for their business.
+Expense reports can be reimbursed through a separate check, direct deposit, or sent through payroll using expense management software.
+But employers should be sure to consider tax implications when determining the best route for their business.

 How Paycor Helps